Part IA 2013-14 Suggested Reading List

 Faber and Faber (paperback) |

-| Alberts, B. et al |
+B. Alberts et al |

 Molecular Biology of the Cell |

-Garland (paperback) 2008, 5th Edition |
+Garland (paperback) (2014) 6th Edition |

-| Although A level Biology is not a requirement for the Biology of Cells Course, if you have done little or no biology before, you may find it helpful to begin with a less advanced textbook.
-We suggest: Alberts, B. et al (2009) Essential Cell Biology, 3rd Edition (Garland). |
+Although A level Biology is not a requirement for the Biology of Cells Course, if you have done little or no biology before, you may find it helpful to begin with a less advanced textbook.
+We suggest: Alberts, B. et al (2014) Essential Cell Biology, 6th Edition (Garland) In addition, some knowledge of Chemistry beyond GCSE is assumed and those who have not done A level Chemistry may find helpful explanations of chemical principles in a biological context in the following book: Biochemistry, 8th edition, Jeremy M. Berg, John L. Tymoczko and Lubert Stryer.

-| Author |
+Author |

 Title |